MarquisOgre/digiswap-document/products/syrup-pool/README.md

 ### **What are Syrup Pools?**

-Syrup Pools are the simplest way to earn free tokens on PancakeSwap.\
+Syrup Pools are the simplest way to earn free tokens on Digiswap.\
-Stake CAKE, earn free tokens.
+Stake DGP, earn free tokens.
 It’s really that easy.

-Some special pools let you stake other tokens besides CAKE, too!
+Some special pools let you stake other tokens besides DGP, too!

 ### **How can I use Syrup Pools?**